 This is one of the common treatments for chickenpox scars.
 High-intensity laser lights are used to improve your sunken, deep and old scars.

 Home Remedies for Chickenpox Scars

-There are certain natural home remedies that have proved to work on fading chickenpox scars in some cases.
+There are specific natural home remedies that have proved to work on fading chickenpox scars in some cases.
 Please note, they are not effective as medical treatment.
 You can always give it a try under a doctor’s guidance.

-✔ Cocoa butter is an antioxidant-rich, moisturizing agent that helps to fade out scars to give your skin a smooth look.
+Cocoa butter is an antioxidant-rich, moisturising agent that helps fade out scars to give your skin a smooth look.

 How To Prevent Chickenpox Scars?

-Prevention is better than cure!
+As always, prevention is better than a cure!
 You can always follow some necessary measures to prevent chickenpox wounds from forming ugly scars.
-These are: